 There are also general grounds maintenance projects such as log chopping, leaf gathering, kindling gathering, gutter clearing etc.

-On rainy days there's always things to do inside including simple DIY and household chores.
+On rainy days there's always things to do inside including household chores.

-There is also crafty projects such as curtain, cushion cover making (Rosie would love to learn how to do this!) plus preserving and jam making etc.
+There are also crafty projects such as curtain, cushion cover making (Rosie would love to learn how to do this!) plus preserving and jam making etc.

-An additional fun thing we want help with is to train the goats to go for walks on the lead if you fancy taking on that task!
+An additional fun thing we want help with is to continue training the goats to go for walks on the lead if you fancy taking on that task!

-There are king sized and twin rooms available.
+There is a king sized and a twin room.

 There is a separate sitting room to use if you would like some space to yourself.